 Increasing overall investment in R&D is essential to keep the UK at the forefront of medical research and unlock the benefits of R&D for all, but to deliver the full benefits of this investment we must ensure the regulatory environment facilitates high-quality studies and aligns with robust ethical principles.

 “The Academy leads the way in bringing key players together, allowing different sectors to identify areas of common concern and to find a way to fix problems.
 The introduction of a better regulatory framework for health research has been a major boost to UK science and would not have happened without the hard work of the Academy.”
 Sir David Cooksey GBE FMedSci, Founding Chairman of The Francis Crick Institute

 The Academy strongly welcomes UK participation in Horizon Europe, the EU's flagship research programme.
 Under the previous programme, Horizon 2020, the UK received over €7bn in funding and was the third most active participating country.

-There are, however, concerns about how UK will pay for participation.
+There have been concerns about how UK will pay for participation.
 Previously the UK paid for Horizon 2020 through EU membership fees and spent a different pot of money on research and development priorities in the UK.
-There has been suggestion that the UK will now pay for Horizon Europe out of the domestic pot, which would decrease the money available to fund R&D projects and risk halting investments in research and innovation which, once lost, will take time to rebuild.

 Official Development Assistance (ODA)